zacharycli/cipherchallenge/README.md

 cipherchallenge
-This is a collection of cryptanalysis tools for the National Cipher Challenge
+This is a collection of cryptanalysis tools for the National Cipher Challenge, and now my personal cipher challenge.

 Caesar Decryptor.py decrypts caesar ciphers with a known key.
 Requires English.py